lowRISC/opentitan/doc/project/hw_stages.md

 This includes design and verification stages meant to give a high-level view of the status of a design.
 OpenTitan being an open-source program aimed at a high quality silicon release, the intent is to find a balance between the rigor of a heavy tapeout process and the more fluid workings of an open source development.

-This document also serves as a guide to the *hardware design dashboard* (TODO: link), which gives the status of all of the designs in the OpenTitan repository.
+This document also serves as a guide to the [hardware design dashboard]({{< relref "doc/project/hw_dashboard" >}}), which gives the status of all of the designs in the OpenTitan repository.

 This document aims to mostly give a more defined structure to the process that is already followed.
 Proper versioning of RTL designs is a complex topic.